 The Missouri Department of Natural Resources must prepare annually a Drinking Water State Revolving Fund, or DWSRF, Intended Use Plan that includes lists of projects expected to qualify for financing within the fiscal year addressed by the plan.
-The priority point criteria are used to evaluate DWSRF loan applications to be addressed by the fiscal year 2016.
-The department must annually seek public comments on the priority point criteria at least 60 days before the application deadline.
+The priority point criteria are used to evaluate DWSRF loan applications to be addressed by the fiscal year 2017.
+The department must annually seek public comments on the priority point criteria proposed.
+The Missouri Safe Drinking Water Commission must approve the priority point criteria at least 60 days before the application deadline.
 A project must be listed in the plan to be eligible for funding and the projects are listed in priority order.